dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - the assassin freaks out and believes he has drunk the poison
     - believing the other to be an antidote, he reaches for it before our hero finishes it
     - he downs it, sealing his fate
-- the mage is arrested for killing the assassin
+- the mage is immediately arrested for killing the assassin
   - and worse still, he has lost all memory of the princess (?)
   - TODO: how does he get out of jail?
     - gets death penalty?  escapes at execution?